jaystefko/react-starter/XXX.md

 1. install nodejs (https://nodejs.org/en/download/) ~
    _I am currently working on version 14.16, cannot assure that all node versions will work same_
 1. Type in the console: `npm install -g yarn`
+1. Type in the console: `yarn set version berry`
 1. Type in the console:
    `git clone git@github.com:JakubStefko/fireact.git`
 1. Type in the console: `cd fireact`